aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

 This aliasing offers multiple benefits for library authors and users alike:

 - _Type unions_ are no longer repeated in multiple locations, so that new candidates can be added in a single location
-- Better code can be generated to support _type union_ APIs in languages without native support for type unions (most statically typed languages, such as **C#**, **Go**, **Java**, ...)
+- Better code can be generated to support _type union_ APIs in languages without native support for _type unions_ (**C#**, **Go**, **Java**, ...) as well as possible future supported languages which only support _named type unions_
 - Safer code can be authored, since _type unions_ no longer have to be frowned upon: all unsafe usage of **TypeScript**'s `as any` to force a `Lazy` value can be replaced with a safer API using a _type union_ with `IResolvable`

-An important thing to keep in mind is that changing the type of a parameter to a _type union_ is a breaking change for those languages that do not natively support _type unions_.
-The `jsii-diff` tool can be used to automatically check that you incurred no such breakage on an API that was declared
-`@stable`.
-If you need to change a `@stable` API to support _type unions_ when it previously accepted only a single type, the easiest solution is to deprecate the current `@stable` API and introduce a new one that accepts or returns the _type union_.
+An important thing to keep in mind is that changing a type declaration to a _type union_ is a breaking change for those languages that do not natively support _type unions_ (while this is not the case when updating a parameter's type in **TypeScript**).
+The `jsii-diff` tool can be used to automatically check that you incurred no such breakage on an API that was declared `@stable`.
+If you need to change a `@stable` API to support _type unions_ when it previously accepted only a single type, the recommended approach is to deprecate the current `@stable` API and introduce a new one that accepts or returns the _type union_.

 ## For the _AWS CDK_